liortal53/UnityTestingExtensions/README.md

 Also, the static method used for launching tests from the menu item can be re-used and executed when running tests from the command line in batch mode.

 ## Contributors
 Contributions are welcome!
-Before submitting pull requests please note the Submission of Contributions section of the Apache 2.0 license.
+Feel free to submit a new pull request with your suggested changes!
 ## Contact
 Feel free to reach out with any question, comment or feedback: